GETTING IN TOUCH

 Renée Mussai, Senior Curator and Head of Archive & Research

-Over the past 10 years Renée has overseen the establishment of the new Archive and Research Centre at Rivington Place, and organised numerous exhibitions in Europe, Africa and the US.
-She lectures internationally on photography and cultural politics, and has been a regular guest curator and non-resident fellow at the Hutchins Center for African and African American Research at Harvard University since 2009.
-She is presently a PhD candidate in Art History at University College London.
+Over the past 10 years, Renée has overseen Autograph’s artistic programmes including developing our permanent collection of photography, while organising numerous exhibitions in Europe, Africa and the US.
+She lectures internationally on photography, curatorial activism and cultural politics, and has been a regular guest curator and non-resident fellow at the Hutchins Center for African and African American Research at Harvard University since 2009.
+She is currently a Research Associate in the Visual Identities in Art and Design Research Centre, University of Johannesburg; and PhD candidate in Art History at University College London.

 John Bracken, Head of Finance